Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-Below we will see that estimating $\widetilde{W}$ with QGCA is a good approximation to GCA provided that the reservoir temperature is below the system energy gap to the ground state.
-The key point is that the canonical partition functions for all the system sizes become nearly equal to unity at low temperatures, thereby sampling degenerate eigenstates with equal probability.
-However, this approximation breaks down as the temperature approaches the energy gap \cite{supplemental} thereby violating criteria $(ii)$ for $\mathcal{D}(H)$.
-In long time dynamics, GCA reduces to averaging with the conventional equilibrium Gibbs distribution by construction.
-QGCA is an experimentally relevant procedure yielding $\mathcal{D}(H)$ in the steady state that approximates the equilibrium Gibbs distribution only at low energies.
-The following compares $\widetilde{W}$ obtained by both methods.
+Estimating $\widetilde{W}$ with QGCA is a good approximation to GCA, provided that the reservoir temperature is below the system energy gap to the ground state.
+Since the canonical partition functions for all the system sizes approach unity at low temperatures \cite{supplemental}, the degenerate eigenstates are sampled with equal probability.
+Note that sampling over the eigenstates of individual chains itself leads to the length-dependent weights $\sigma(E,L)$, violating (ii).
+However, at low temperatures, $\widetilde{W}$ computed using $\sigma(E,L)$, when summed over different $L$, is in excellent agreement with the estimate of $\widetilde{W}$ computed using $\sigma(E)$.
+This approximation breaks down as the temperature approaches the energy gap \cite{supplemental} resulting in a distribution that does not equally sample SUSY partners.
+This method of approximating the GCA with the QGCA is general, provided temperature is low enough that the spectrum below it is nearly identical across system sizes \cite{supplemental}.

-\emph{Dynamics and estimates of $\widetilde{W}$ -} We perform numerical experiments comparing steady state estimates of $\widetilde{W}$ using both GCA and QGCA.
-Fig.~\ref{wittn_iter_b5}a plots the dynamics of $\widetilde{W}$ for different $N$ sectors using GCA.
-For $N=3j$, the energy spectrum has no $E=0$ eigenstates, and hence $W = \widetilde{W} = 0$ (Fig.~\ref{energy_spec}a).
+\emph{Dynamics and estimates of $\widetilde{W}-$} We numerically compare steady state estimates of $\widetilde{W}$ using both GCA and QGCA.
+Figure ~\ref{wittn_iter_b5}(a) plots the dynamics of $\widetilde{W}$ for different $N$ sectors using GCA.
+For $N=3j$, the energy spectrum has no $E=0$ eigenstates, and hence $W = \widetilde{W} = 0$ [Fig.~\ref{energy_spec}(a)].
 Our simulations yield this expected result in the steady-state regime.
 For $N \ne 3j$, we also find that $\widetilde{W}$ reduces to $W = (-1)^{\floor{N/3}}$ at long times (dashed lines).
+See Ref.~\onlinecite{supplemental} for lower $N$ values.

-Figure~\ref{wittn_iter_b5}b shows the same as (a) but with QGCA for comparison.
-Both results converge to the same value.
+Figure~\ref{wittn_iter_b5}(b) shows the same as (a) but with QGCA and we see both results converge to the same value.
 The $E=0$ mode in the spectrum of every chain in the ensemble makes the partition functions of different system sizes equal at low temperatures.
 However, if the temperature is increased above the energy gap, considerable differences between the two approaches arise \cite{supplemental}.
+To maintain the accuracy of the QGCA, we require that the temperature decreases as system size increases \cite{supplemental}.
+However, since $\widetilde{W}$ for this model does not scale with system size, a small-scale simulation not requiring such low temperatures is sufficient to determine $\widetilde{W}$, once the $(-1)^{\floor{N/3}}$ pattern emerges.